These child friendly and delicious healthy yogurt topping ideas are great for healthy snacks, kids breakfasts and school lunch boxes too.

 Low-sugar Jam or Honey

 If you're weaning your children off of the more sugary yogurts and want a healthier sweet option, try adding a small dollop of natural fruit jam.
-We love the St Dalfour Fruit Spreads as they're made with 100% fruit and no added sugar, or try making your own chia seed jam (Ciara from My Fussy Eater has a couple of great Chia Jam recipes).
+We love the St Dalfour Fruit Spreads as they're made with 100% fruit and no added sugar, or try making your own jams or compotes (this Berry Compote recipe is quick and easy - just swap the honey with maple syrup for younger children)

 A drizzle of honey makes a nice treat too, but remember no honey for children under the age of one!
 Maple syrup is also delicious with yogurt as an alternative to honey.